Biggar High School

-Biggar High School (Local education authority: South Lanarkshire) is a secondary school located in the town of Biggar, South Lanarkshire.
+Biggar High School (local education authority: South Lanarkshire) is a secondary school located in the town of Biggar, South Lanarkshire.

+About

 It is a mixed secondary school of non-denominational religion.

-The current headteacher is Robert Stewart.
+The schools Headteacher is Geraldine Sim.
+The school’s Deputy Head Teachers are Craig Robertson, Graham Lang and Denise McFarlane.

 The school was most recently inspected by Education Scotland in May 2018, and generally performed well.

 In 2008–2009, a new Biggar High School was erected.
 Pupils and staff were relocated to the new school building, situated at the former site of the playing fields on Market Road, in August 2009.

-A new school building was erected in 2009.
-There are approximately 724 pupils (age range 11–18) with a teaching staff of around 60.

-There are three school houses; Anderson, Burns and Wallace.
+There are three school houses;: Anderson, Burns and Stewart (formally Wallace, renamed after previous head teacher Robert Stewart, after his retirement in June 2025).

+Awards and recognition

 In June 2007, Biggar High School won the Most Enterprising School in Scotland award.